KonHirot/typescript-debugger/readme.md

 ## Running the Tests

-To run tests for debugiing.
+To run tests for debugging.

 ```sh
 npm test